The Spotlight Campaign: Great Leadership

 Personal leadership requires us to shape our own lives, to have good emotional health, good thinking skills, and to master certain skills in all fields of life--personally, in relationships, career, spiritual, and more.
 We may all be able to point to examples of these skills in our own lives and the lives of those we know or have read about.
 Skill is essential to leadership.
 Often life requires us to pause, reflect, and then to act.
 To respond in a thoughtful way.
 Not merely to react.
 This habit requires mindfulness, good values, practice, and the ability to imagine the possibilities.
 A good leader imagines the infinite possibilities, wants, desires, legacy, safety, and health of others.
 These decision points require consideration of what is at stake in events and options.

 Great leaders are those that learn, encourage learning and growth, and use their brains.
 This means using their skills, talents, and gifts to create a better life and lifestyle for themselves and others.
 Patience and joy are also good attributes of leaders.
 The patience and enjoyment that comes in watching themselves and others develop and grow.
-The mindfulness to make wise, healthy choices, and the desire to be proactive.
+The mindfulness to make wise, healthy decisions, and the desire to be proactive.

 As James I, King of Scots in the early 1400s noted, “I do acknowledge, that the special and greatest point of difference that is between a rightful king and an usurping tyrant is in this: That whereas the proud and ambitious tyrant does think his kingdom and people are only ordained for satisfaction of his desires and unreasonable appetites; The righteous and just king does by the contrary acknowledge himself to be ordained for the procuring of the wealth and prosperity of his people, and that his greatest and principal worldly felicity must consist in their prosperity.”